Electronics notes/Various wireless notes

-Line code specifies how exactly user data is coded on the channel.
-This is often designed with the physical medium in mind.
+Line code is the name for how exactly user data is coded at the physical level.
+This is often designed with the intended medium's properties in mind.

 The most basic radios do not apply a line code, just mirror the state of an input pin on the aether (with whatever modulation they do), and receivers mirror that on their output pin again, maybe sending their command a few times in a row, but otherwise leave it up to simple encoder/decoder chips to fix noise issues, collission issues, or other robustness/cleverness.

 Fancier radios may act more like serial ports/modems with a small FIFO buffer, and may use a coding that tries to avoid noise and timing issues.